adambcomer/adambcomer.github.io/src/pages/blog/posts/chess-analysis.md

 ```
 ![Bar graph of the number of games played grouped by the number of Book moves featured for Blitz games](../../../images/blog/chess-analysis/BlitzBookMoves.jpeg)

 Grouping by the number of Book Moves featured, a nice gradually descending distribution is apparent.
+Clearly, the majority of games have 2-6 Book Moves played.

-Next, I will do a regression analysis of the rating of the players and the number of Book moves featured in a game.
+Next, I made a simple regression to quantify the relationship between the rating of the players and the number of Book Moves featured in a game.

 ```python
 blitz_games['ELOAverage'] = (blitz_games['WhiteElo'] + blitz_games['BlackElo']) / 2